Can dogs eat oat milk?

 The full picture

 Oat milk is the least problematic plant-based milk for dogs — it's made from oats and water, no major allergens, and many dogs tolerate it better than cow's milk.
 A splash of plain unsweetened oat milk in a Kong or mixed with food is a reasonable treat.
-The issues come with flavored and sweetened versions: chocolate oat milk contains theobromine, vanilla oat milk often has added sugar, and sugar-free versions sometimes use xylitol.
+The issues come with flavoured and sweetened versions: chocolate oat milk contains theobromine, vanilla oat milk often has added sugar, and sugar-free versions sometimes use xylitol.
 Barista oat milk has added oils.
 Read the label.

-Open chocolate toxicity calculator →Risks to watch for
+Risks to watch for

 - Xylitol in some sweetened versions